JonHaywood/openai-realtime-demo/README.md

 4. Send it to Open AI.
 Continue streaming input.
 5. Handle audio response.
 Deserialize it and play the audio.

-"Function calling"/"tools" adds a few additional steps.
+"Function calling"/"tools" adds additional steps.
 If the bot determines it should call a tool instead of return an audio response, the following steps are executed:

 6. A response is returned indicating a tool should be called.
 7. The code calls the tool.